-He founded the North American Relief Society for Indigent Jews in Jerusalem with the stipulation that the poor be given assistance to encourage them to become self-supporting so that at some point they would no longer need financial assistance.
+He founded the North American Relief Society for Indigent Jews in Jerusalem.
+This society was founded on the policy that the poor should be given assistance to encourage them to become self-supporting so that at some point they would no longer need financial assistance.
 Only the aged, widows and orphans were to be supported long term.

-Sampson "rose very early and spent time at his devotions.
+Sampson was an observant Jew who "rose very early and spent time at his devotions.
 He was so particular that he had his Matzos baked in his own house.
 He had 'the New England conscience' as it is termed; but he was an old fashioned, uncompromising orthodox Israelite whose ancestry had been emancipated from the Ghetto of the Middle Ages, and in whose blood there was no trace of racial subordination to surrounding circumstances.
-He was unyielding, conscientious in his religious views.
-The combination of a public-spirited citizen with the conformist Jew was not rare in his days.
-There was no cause that appealed in vain to his generosity; but to aid a church, whether Protestant or Catholic, or a Synagogue by whomsoever founded, gave him intense pleasure."
+He was an American - a man - and firm, unyielding, conscientious in his religious views.
+The combination of a public spirited citizen with the conformist Jew was not rare in his days.
+There was no cause that appealed in vain to his generosity; but to aid a church, whether Protestant or Catholic, or a Synagogue by whomsoever founded, gave him intense pleasure.
+When Beth Hamedrash Hagadol needed the sum of \$4500 to pay for the new Synagogue in Allen Street, Mr. Simson on the advice of his friend, Mr. John I. Hart, gave \$3000.
+Jointly with Bernard Hart, he purchased for the Congregation Shearith Israel a piece of land adjoining the old Synagogue on Mill Street."

-Mr. Simson's will

-contains some matters of interest.
+Mr. Simson's will "contains some matters of interest.
 When he died, in 1857, he left three thousand dollars to Shearith Israel, two thousand dollars to the Beth Hamidrash, the very orthodox synagogue, and one thousand dollars to his alma mater, Columbia.
-To Amsel Leo, who had married his niece, he bequeathed a Sefer Torah (perhaps the one which he had used while on his Yonkers farm).
-[The Rise of the Jewish Community of New York 1654-1860]
+To Amsel Leo, who had married his niece, he bequeathed a Sefer Torah (perhaps the one which he had used while on his Yonkers farm.)"

 The bulk of his estate, fifty thousand dollars (a huge sum in 1857), was set aside for his nephew Moses A. Isaacks, who was to use only the income generated by this money.
-After Isaacks's death Sampson wanted the principal to be given to the North American Relief Foundation to assist the poor in the Holy Land.
+After Isaacks' death Sampson wanted the principal to be given to the North American Relief Foundation to assist the poor in the Holy Land.
 However, the children of his niece contested Sampson's will in court, and his intentions were never carried out.

-Next month's Glimpses will deal with the key role Sampson Simson played in the establishment of Mt.
+As mentioned above, next month's Glimpses Into American Jewish History column will deal with the key role Sampson Simson played in the establishment of Mt.
 Sinai Hospital and the hospital's early history.